cong-yang/skeview/README.md

 # SkeView: Skeleton Ground Truth of Shape and Image Datasets

 SkeView is an annotation tool based on the theory of diagnosticity hypothesis ([Amos Tversky, Psychological Review, 1977](http://www.ai.mit.edu/projects/dm/Tversky-features.pdf)) for shape and image skeletons.
-Based on SkeView, we annotate high-quality skeleton Ground Truth (GT) for 17 existing shape and image datasets.
+Based on SkeView, we annotate high-quality skeleton Ground Truth (GT) of 17 existing shape and image datasets.

 <img src="skeview.jpg" height="250">